NotCompsky/rscraper/tagger/README.md

 ![Chrome (userscript)](https://user-images.githubusercontent.com/30552567/60327286-6376b400-9983-11e9-8a4e-142a35ed38eb.png)

+# Description

+RTagger is a browser extension or userscript that will tag users on Reddit according to their post history.

+You can point it to your own installation of the server software - see [Configuration](#Configuration) section below.

 # Installation

 Firefox users can install the addon by opening the `rtagger.xpi` file from the [releases page](https://github.com/NotCompsky/rscraper/releases) with their Firefox browser.